 Standard PFE1 The premises are fit for purpose. a) A risk assessment has been carried out of the premises to ensure that they are fit for purpose. b) There are procedures to review and maintain the safety of staff, visitors and patients. c) The premises have sufficient space for procedures to be carried out safely and efficiently. e) There are procedures to ensure that the premises are secure and confidentiality is maintained. f) There is access to a nominated, registered medical practitioner and / or a scientific advisor to provide advice and oversee the establishment's medical and scientific activities.
-PFE2 Environmental controls are in place to avoid potential contamination. a) Tissues and / or cells stored in quarantine are stored separately from tissue and / or cells that have been released from quarantine.
+PFE2 Environmental controls are in place to avoid potential contamination. a) Tissues and / or cells stored in quarantine are stored separately from tissue and / or cells that have been released from quarantine. c) There are procedures for cleaning and decontamination. d) Staff are provided with appropriate protective clothing and equipment that minimise the risk of contamination of tissue and / or cells and the risk of infection to themselves.

-c) There are procedures for cleaning and decontamination.
-PFE3 There are appropriate facilities for the storage of tissues and / or cells, consumables and records. a) Tissues, cells, consumables and records are stored in secure environments and precautions are taken to minimise risk of damage, theft or contamination. b) There are systems to deal with emergencies on a 24-hour basis. c) Tissues and / or cells are stored in controlled, monitored and recorded conditions that maintain tissue and / or cell integrity. d) There is a documented, specified maximum storage period for tissues and / or cells.
-PFE4 Systems are in place to protect the quality and integrity of tissues and / or cells during transport and delivery to its destination. a) There is a system to ensure tissue and / or cells are not distributed until they meet the standards laid down by Directions 002/2018. b) There are procedures for the transport of tissues and / or cells which reflect identified risks associated with transport. c) There is a system to ensure that traceability of tissues and / or cells is maintained during transport. d) Records are kept of transportation and delivery. e) Tissues and / or cells are packaged and transported in a manner and under conditions that minimise the risk of contamination and ensure their safety and quality. g) Critical transport conditions required to maintain the properties of tissue and / or cells are defined and documented. h) Packaging and containers used for transportation are validated to ensure they are fit for purpose.
+PFE3 There are appropriate facilities for the storage of tissues and / or cells, consumables and records. a) Tissues, cells, consumables and records are stored in secure environments and precautions are taken to minimise risk of damage, theft or contamination. b) There are systems to deal with emergencies on a 24 hour basis. c) Tissues and / or cells are stored in controlled, monitored and recorded conditions that maintain tissue and / or cell integrity. d) There is a documented, specified maximum storage period for tissues and / or cells.
+PFE4 Systems are in place to protect the quality and integrity of tissues and / or cells during transport and delivery to its destination. a) There is a system to ensure tissue and / or cells are not distributed until they meet the standards laid down by Directions 001/2021. b) There are procedures for the transport of tissues and / or cells which reflect identified risks associated with transport. c) There is a system to ensure that traceability of tissues and / or cells is maintained during transport. d) Records are kept of transportation and delivery. e) Tissues and / or cells are packaged and transported in a manner and under conditions that minimise the risk of contamination and ensure their safety and quality. f) There are third party agreements with courier or transport companies to ensure that any specific transport conditions required are maintained. g) Critical transport conditions required to maintain the properties of tissue and / or cells are defined and documented. h) Packaging and containers used for transportation are validated to ensure they are fit for purpose.

-i) Primary packaging containing tissues and / or cells is labelled with the information required by Directions.
+i) Primary packaging containing tissues and / or cells is labelled with the information required by Directions 001/2021.

-j) Shipping packaging containing tissues and / or cells is labelled with the information required by Directions.
+j) Shipping packaging containing tissues and / or cells is labelled with the information required by Directions 001/2021.